 👉 How Long is the Validity of MV Clearance Certificate?

 The Motor Vehicle Clearance Certificate is valid for seven working days only.
 Since it's one of the LTO requirements for the transfer of ownership, make sure to file your application at the LTO before your PNP clearance expires.

-Before you start your transfer of ownership application, make sure your supporting documents are complete to avoid going back and forth to the LTO office and other concerned agencies.
+Before you start your vehicle transfer of ownership application, make sure to complete supporting documents to avoid going back and forth to the LTO office and other concerned agencies.

 Prepare the original copy and photocopy of the following documents:

 |Motor Vehicle Clearance Certificate, macro-etching report, special bank receipt, inspection form with direct stencil

 |PNP-HPG MV Clearance Division

 |Motor Vehicle Inspection Center (MVIC) at the LTO District Office or Extension Office, PNP Motor Vehicle Inspection Area

 |Insurance Certificate of Cover (COC) or Endorsement of insurance proving that the vehicle has an existing CTPL coverage